 You will be asked to lie on the scanner table.
 The health care provider will place a tight band or blood pressure cuff on your upper arm.
 This creates pressure and helps your arm veins become bigger.
-The inner elbow is scrubbed with numbing medicine (antiseptic) and a small amount of radioisotope is injected into a vein.
+A small amount of radioisotope is injected into a vein.
 The specific radioisotope used may vary, depending on what is being studied.

 You should be able to go home after the scan.
-You may be asked to drink plenty of fluids and urinate frequently to help remove the radioactive material from the body.
+You may be asked to drink plenty of fluids and urinate often to help remove the radioactive material from the body.

-Tell your health care provider if you take any nonsteroidal anti-inflammatory drugs (NSAIDs) or blood pressure medications.
+Tell your health care provider if you take any nonsteroidal anti-inflammatory drugs (NSAIDs) or blood pressure medicines.
 These drugs might affect the test.

 You may be asked to drink additional fluids before the scan.

-A renal scan tells your doctor how your kidneys work.
+A renal scan tells your provider how your kidneys work.
 It also shows their size, position, and shape.
-It is may be done if:
+It may be done if:

-You cannot have other x-rays using contrast (dye) material because you are sensitive or allergic to it, or you have reduced kidney function
+You cannot have other x-rays using contrast (dye) material because you are sensitive or allergic to them, or you have reduced kidney function

-You have had a kidney transplant and your doctor wants to check how well it is working and to look for signs of rejection
+You have had a kidney transplant and your doctor wants to check how well the kidney is working and look for signs of rejection

 You have high blood pressure and your doctor wants to see how well your kidneys are working